Maarounah

-Maarouneh (Arabic: معرونة) is a Syrian village in the Al-Tall District of the Rif Dimashq Governorate.
+Maarounah (Arabic: معرونة, romanized: maearuwna) is a Syrian village in the Al-Tall District of the Rif Dimashq Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Maarounah had a population of 1,153 in the 2004 census.
 It is a Christian village.
 With rugged mountainous terrain, the residents rely on cultivating olives and figs, as well as livestock farming.
 Many archaeological sites overlook the village, making it a popular summer retreat for Damascus residents.

+In the Syrian Civil War, the Guardians of the Dawn group played a key role in the fight for the Qalamoun Mountains, where this village is located, between 2013 and 2014.